John Bel Edwards: Tenure

+Some political observers have described Edwards as a conservative Democrat.
+Edwards has also been described as a moderate and as a populist.
+In December 2018, Matt Malone, S.J., of America stated that Edwards held "progressive views on economics", a "commitment to a strong social safety net", and "moderate views on some social issues", adding that he is "anti-abortion, pro-Second Amendment, [and] pro-L.G.B.T. civil rights..."

 On his inauguration day, Edwards failed to persuade the majority-Republican Louisiana House to choose a Democrat, Walt Leger III of New Orleans, as Speaker.
 On the second ballot, after Republican Cameron Henry, an ally of Vitter, withdrew from consideration, a second Republican, Taylor Barras of New Iberia, was named Speaker.
 Since Huey Long, governors had traditionally handpicked the state house speakers.
 Barras's selection was considered a surprise because he had not been mentioned as a candidate until the voting started.

 On April 13, 2016, Edwards signed an executive order to protect lesbian, gay, bisexual, and transgender people from harassment or job dismissals.
 The order prohibits state agencies from discrimination based on either gender identity or sexual orientation.
 The order allows an exception for religious organizations that claim that compliance would violate their religious beliefs.
 "We respect our fellow citizens for their beliefs, but we do not discriminate based on our disagreements.
 I believe in giving every Louisianan the opportunity to be successful and to thrive in our state", Edwards said.

 Edwards also rescinded another executive order issued in 2015 by his predecessor, Bobby Jindal, which protected businesses and nonprofit organizations that oppose same-sex marriage from being legally punished for acting on those views.
 This order had prohibited state agencies from penalizing businesses and individuals who refuse or limit service because of a "religious belief that marriage is or should be recognized as the union of one man and one woman."

 In 2016, Edwards enacted Medicaid expansion.
 By the next year, the number of Louisianans without health insurance was cut in half (11.4%, down from 22.7%).
 According to a study conducted by LSU's E.J.
 Ourso College of Business, Edwards's Medicaid expansion made over 500,000 more adults eligible for Medicaid, of whom 327,000 were uninsured.

 Edwards promised early in 2017 that he could work with the incoming Donald Trump administration.
 He expressed eagerness to work with the Trump Cabinet, particularly on Medicaid expansion and federal infrastructure projects.

 In January 2017, Edwards traveled to Italy on a personal trip to discuss ways to combat human trafficking.
 He traveled with members of the Hospitaller Sisters of Mercy, who established a shelter in Baton Rouge for child victims of human trafficking.
 Edwards met with Pope Francis during the trip.